alfirdaus248/Emotion_estimation_from_video_footage_with_LSTM_ML_algorithm/README.md

 Or you can download the blendshapes dataset from: https://www.kaggle.com/datasets/samerattrah/fer2013-blendshapes-dataset-example-partial

-and might use the pre-trained LSTM model, which you can find at: https://huggingface.co/SamerAttrah/Emotion_estimation_from_video_footage_with_LSTM/resolve/main/epoch4437val_loss0.6506.keras
+and might use the pre-trained LSTM model, which you can find at: [HuggingFace](https://huggingface.co/SamerAttrah/Emotion_estimation_from_video_footage_with_LSTM/resolve/main/epoch4437val_loss0.6506.keras) or [Kaggle](https://www.kaggle.com/models/samerattrah/blendfer-lite)

 ## Reference